Dylan-Kline/Personal-Projects/Auto-Shopping/README.md

 Things to do:

-**Currently has issues traversing the site as the website has update their webpage**
+**Currently has issues traversing the site as the website has updated their webpage**

 Improve the code to be more concise, since as I learned more about programming the more I see the mistakes in my first project.